RetailDAO/Docs/README.md

 ## What is RetailDAO?

-RetailDAO is a decentralized platform uniting retailers, consumers, and contributors to create a transparent, community-driven retail ecosystem.
+RetailDAO is a decentralized platform uniting retail investors, crypto founders, projects, and contributors to create a transparent, community-driven retail ecosystem.
 Built on blockchain technology, we prioritize fairness, collaboration, and innovation.

 ## Key Aspects of RetailDAO